By Khizar Hayat

 The Shamsi Ismailis in Punjab, who were converted by Hazrat Pir Shams Sabzwa’ri, mostly practiced the Ismaili faith in solitude in the garb of the Hindus, and became known as the Gupti (secretive).
 These Gupti Ismailis mostly resided in different cities, towns and villages in Punjab and Frontier.

-In 1910 a young man in twenties went to see the 48th Ismaili Imam, Sir Sultan Mahomed Shah Aga Khan III (1877 – 1957), in Bombay at his Walkeshwar bungalow.
+In 1910 a young man in twenties went to see the 48th Ismaili Imam, Sir Sultan Mahomed Shah Aga Khan III (1877 – 1957), at the Aga Khan Palace, Poona (see author’s update note below – editor).
 Fortunately, he got the opportunity to have a personal audience with the Imam of the time.
 When asked for the purpose of his visit, he said (in Urdu) “Ya Mawla, I am a Shamsi Ismaili from Multan and wish that Mawlana Hazar Imam give me a Muslim name.”
 Mawlana Sultan Mohammed Shah looked at him and asked “Tumhara kya naam hai” (What is your name).
 “Wazir Chand,” he replied.

 Mawla laughed aloud and said “tum bahut hoshyar aur imandar ho” (you are very intelligent and faithful).
 Putting his finger in the center of Wazir Chand’s chest the Imam said, “Tumhara naam Muhammad Ismail” (Your name is Muhammad Ismail).
 Muhammad Ismail (formally Wazir Chand) thus became the first convert Ismaili in the history of Gupti Ismailis of Punjab and Frontier, who was given a Muslim name by the Imam of the time.